-Drama lessons enable the boys to develop their creativity, confidence and collaboration within a safe and constructive environment.
-Building up a vast range of theatre skills, most lessons result in an opportunity to put into practice the techniques learnt and, through these informal sharings, all boys are encouraged to experiment, perform, critique and support each other throughout the process.
+Drama lessons encourage creative exploration and play, confidence building and collaboration, all within a safe and constructive environment.
+Most lessons result in informal sharings of work, allowing the boys to put into practice the techniques used.
+All are encouraged to experiment, perform, critique and support one another throughout the process.

-The Lower First and Upper First Years are taught by the Drama Graduate, drawing particular emphasis to team building, physical expression, exaggeration and focus.
-These skills are woven together through storytelling and devising technique, in preparation for their end of year performance.
+The First Years are taught by our Drama Tutor, drawing particular emphasis to team building, physical expression, exaggeration, focus, character and voice.
+These skills are woven together through storytelling and devising, in preparation for their end of year performance.